SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 of abstraction between the test script and the UI elements.
 Values are read from the properties file and used in the Test Class to implement the UI
 Map.
-For more on Properties files refer to the following `link`_.
+For more on Java properties files refer to the following `link`_.

 .. _link: http://java.sun.com/docs/books/tutorial/essential/environment/properties.html